hashmi3/Blocking_and_nonBlocking_queue/README.md

-# Blocking and nonBlocking queue
+# Blocking and Non-Blocking queue
 This is an implementation of the paper [Simple, Fast, and Practical Non-Blocking and Blocking Concurrent Queue Algorithms](https://www.cs.rochester.edu/u/scott/papers/1996_PODC_queues.pdf).

 ### Overview of Repository